-After selecting the type and size either for the proximal and distal support, within this screen the surgeon can proceed with a preoperative plan or if he/she is completing this screen after the surgery with the postoperative information or after a checkup, they can confirm or review the provided parameters.
+Within this screen the surgeon can proceed with a preoperative plan or if he/she is completing this screen after the surgery with the postoperative information or after a checkup, they can confirm or review the provided parameters.

-The software presents these two alternative options:

-If PREOPERATIVE (Second Ring Position) option is selected - default option
+The software presents these two alternative scenarios: If PREOPERATIVE (Second Ring Position) scenario is selected

 - The Reference Ring can be angulated based on the user preference, but the Ring Orientation Tab is assumed to be aligned with the Longitudinal Axis of the reference segment.
 No rotation is allowed. - o The Second Ring is assumed to be perpendicular to the corresponding bone segment axis - o Both the external supports are located by default at a 50mm distance from the deformity apex or osteotomy/fracture level.
-The user can change the default distance - o Based on the Reference Ring position, parameters values and the Second Ring Position, when the surgeon clicks the Struts the button, the software calculate the six struts configuration in the Struts Table.
+The user can change the default distance - o Based on the Reference Ring position, parameters values and the Second Ring Position, when the surgeon clicks the Struts the six struts configuration in the Struts Table.
 Those numbers are not editable by the user.